BSC-ES/pyhanami/docs/source/Methodology.md

 - **Global storm mean values** (dividing by the counts) over a given period ($\bar{b}_{storm}$).
 - **Global Spearman rank correlation** coefficient ($\rho_s$) over a given period.

-Moreover, we generate spatial plots of the absolute values and biases with respect to a observational reference for the aforementioned metrics (except for LMI) together with the minimum sea level pressure, the maximum 10 m wind and the TC genesis.
+Moreover, we generate spatial plots of the absolute values and biases with respect to an observational reference for the aforementioned metrics (except for LMI) together with the minimum sea level pressure, the maximum 10 m wind and the TC genesis.
 From these, we compute the following scalar spatial statistics:
 - **Global Pearson correlation** coefficient ($r_{xy}$).

 Note that the TC genesis is defined as the first tracked point of each storm's lifetime.